An Out-of-the-Box Solution for Provisioning Discovery in Cloud-Based Environments

 License.
 Cloud Discovery Service is governed by Section 3e (Evaluation License) of the Software License Agreement.

-Cloud Discovery Service is available via RTI Connext DDS Professional 6.0.0.
+Cloud Discovery Service is available via RTI Connext Professional 6.0.0.
 A free 30-day trial is available here.

 Cloud Discovery Service is supported with full documentation.